cchitsiang/awesome-stars/topics.md

 - [google/go-cloud](https://github.com/google/go-cloud) - The Go Cloud Development Kit (Go CDK): A library and tools for open cloud development in Go.
 - [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Universal Infrastructure as Code.
 Your Cloud, Your Language, Your Way 🚀
 - [MicrosoftDocs/architecture-center](https://github.com/MicrosoftDocs/architecture-center) - Open Source documentation for the Azure Architecture Center on Microsoft Docs
-- [mlabouardy/komiser](https://github.com/mlabouardy/komiser) - :cloud: Cloud Environment Inspector 👮:lock: :moneybag:
+- [mlabouardy/komiser](https://github.com/mlabouardy/komiser) - Cloud Environment Inspector 👮:lock: :moneybag:
 - [budtmo/docker-android](https://github.com/budtmo/docker-android) - Android in docker solution with noVNC supported and video recording
 - [arafato/azurite](https://github.com/arafato/azurite) - !!
 This repository has now moved to https://github.com/azure/azurite !!
 A lightweight server clone of Azure Blob, Queue, and Table Storage that simulates most of the commands supported by it with mini
 - [microsoft/azuredatastudio](https://github.com/microsoft/azuredatastudio) - Azure Data Studio is a data management tool that enables working with SQL Server, Azure SQL DB and SQL DW from Windows, macOS and Linux.